 - Stop the engine and allow each part of the machine to cool down before performing maintenance. - The engine, the hydraulic system and many other parts of the machine are hot immediately after the engine is stopped.
-Touching these parts will cause burns. - The hydraulic oil is also hot and under high pressure immediately after the engine is stopped.

-Be careful not to touch the oil when loosening the cap or plug.
-Working on the machine under these conditions could result in burns or injuries due to the hot oil spurting out.

-- Oil may spurt out if caps or filters are removed or pipes are disconnected before releasing the pressure in the hydraulic system. - Press the air breather button to relieve the internal pressure from the tank. - When removing plugs or screws, or when disconnecting hoses, stand to the side and loosen them slowly to gradually release the internal pressure before removing. - 1.
-Slew 60° clockwise and set the machine to the hydraulic oil level inspection posture.

-Refer to "Inspecting the hydraulic oil tank level and replenishing" on page 5-22.

-2. Open the right side cover.
+Touching these parts will cause burns. - The hydraulic oil is also hot and under high pressure immediately after the engine is stopped. - Be careful not to touch the oil when loosening the cap or plug.
+Working on the machine under these conditions could result in burns or injuries due to the hot oil spurting out. - Oil may spurt out if caps or filters are removed or pipes are disconnected before releasing the pressure in the hydraulic system. - · Press the air breather button to relieve the internal pressure from the tank. - When removing plugs or screws, or when disconnecting hoses, stand to the side and loosen them slowly to gradually release the internal pressure before removing. - Slew 60° clockwise and set the machine to the hydraulic oil level inspection posture. - Refer to "Inspecting the hydraulic oil tank level and replenishing" on page 5-22. - 2.
+Open the right side cover.

-- 3. Press the button (2) to relieve the internal pressure from the tank. - Replace the air breather filter (A).
-Refer to "Replacing the air breather filter" on page 5-48. - 5.
-Remove the plug (3). - 6.
-Place a pan under the plug (6) to catch the waste oil. - 7.
-Remove the cap (B), install the connector (C), and then drain the hydraulic oil.
-(The oil comes out once the screw is tightened.) - 8.
-Loosen the bolts and remove the flange (4). - 9.
-Remove the return filter (5). - 10.
+- 3. Press the button (2) to relieve the internal pressure from the tank. - 4.
+Replace the air breather filter (A).

+Refer to "Replacing the air breather filter" on page 5-47. - 5.
+Remove the plua (3). - 6.
+Loosen the bolts and remove the flange (4). - 7.
+Remove the return filter (5). - 8.
+Place a pan under the plug (6) to catch the waste oil. - Remove the cap (B), install the connector (C), and then drain the hydraulic oil.
+(The oil comes out once the screw is tightened.) - 10.
 Loosen the bolts and remove the flange (7). - 11.
 Remove the suction strainer (8) and clean it. - 12.
 Clean the inside of the hydraulic oil tank. - 13.
 Remove the connector (C) and install the cap (B). - 14.
 Install the suction strainer (8) on the tank and then install the flange (7).